jkeohan/rctr-9-8-20/w01d02/components-and-jsx.md

 ## Learning Objectives

-*   Identify and define React components
+*   Identify and define React Components
-*   Describe why we use components in React
+*   Describe why we use Components in React
-*   Build a React component
+*   Build a React Component
-*   Describe what JSX is transpiled into
+*   Review the rules and best practices of working with Components
+*   Work with JSX (JavaScript and XML) in Components

 ## Components

 The basic unit you'll be working with in React is a **Component**.
 Components are pieces of our application that we define once and can reuse throughout.
 They also can be extended to include additional functionality, including the following:

-- all or part of the applications state (data)
+- all or part of the applications` state` (data)
-- accept data from a parent component as props
+- accept data from a parent component as `props`
-- perform some action on initial render and subsequent re-renders
+- leverage a Components `lifecycle` methods

+`state`, `props` and `lifecycle methods` are fundamental concepts in React and we will work with them quite extensively while learning React.

 #### Components Are Used Every